Skip to content

 - 306.5a The loyalty of a planeswalker card not on the battlefield is equal to the number printed in its lower right corner.

-- 306.5b A planeswalker is treated as if its text box included, “This permanent enters the battlefield with a number of loyalty counters on it equal to its printed loyalty number.”
+- 306.5b A planeswalker has the intrinsic ability “This permanent enters the battlefield with a number of loyalty counters on it equal to its printed loyalty number.”
 This ability creates a replacement effect (see rule 614.1c).

 - 306.5c The loyalty of a planeswalker on the battlefield is equal to the number of loyalty counters on it.